 Cohen's compilation of William Carlos Williams' translations of Spanish and Latin American poetry, titled By Word of Mouth: Poems from the Spanish, 1916–1959, was published by New Directions in 2011.
 This bilingual collection expands Williams' established canon in a significant way, adding to it previously unknown work and also work that hasn’t yet been properly recognized as his.
 It will contribute to a fuller understanding of his literary achievement as a translator and poet.

-Cohen's poems, translations, and essays have appeared in MultiCultural Review, The New York Times, American Poetry Review, The Nation, The American Voice, New Directions in Prose and Poetry, Words Without Borders, Street Magazine, and City Lights Review, among numerous other periodicals.
+Cohen's poems, translations, and essays have appeared in numerous periodicals, including American Poetry Review, The Nation, MultiCultural Review, The New York Times, The Literary Review, The American Voice, The Hudson Review, New Directions in Prose and Poetry, Words without Borders, Review: Literature and Arts of the Americas, Translation Review, Big Bridge, Street Magazine, and City Lights Review, among others.
 He has received several awards for his writing, including grants from the New York State Council on the Arts, the National Endowment for the Humanities, and the National Endowment for the Arts, in addition to those grants/prizes mentioned above.
 He is a graduate of Columbia University (MFA, Creative Writing, 1976) and Stony Brook University (PhD, English, 1980).
-See bibliography of his selected publications.
+See bibliography of selected publications.